njt005/DQN-Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

 3. Place the file in the folder with this README and unzip (or decompress) the file.
+4. Based on which file was downloaded for your operating system, update ENV_PATH to the "OS folder/environment file" (e.g. Banana_Windows_x86_64/Banana.exe").

 ### Training an Agent
 1. Run train_agents.py within the conda environment.
 Training will automatically stop once the goal is reached.